techidaily/site-extra-support/source/_posts/updated-quick-guide-retrieving-past-reddit-threads-instantly.md

 ![reveddit results page](https://images.wondershare.com/filmora/article-images/2023/01/reveddit-results.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There's one thing you need to remember about Reveddit.
 While it quickly shows deleted posts on Reddit, this only applies to posts and comments that were deleted by moderators or bots.
 So, if a user deleted their post, Reveddit won't display that one in the results.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pejPLJBLmXw?si=WD97jA3doqbMCkCX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Resavr